galaxyproject/training-material/topics/metabolomics/tutorials/msPurity_training/tutorial.md

 > ### {% icon hands_on %} Hands-on : MetFrag {% icon tool %}
 > This tool is named **MetFrag** {% icon tool %} in Galaxy instance.
 It is the principal step of annotation after the msPurity part.
 To link these two parts, we already saw the **msPurity.createMSP** {% icon tool %} tool which able us to obtain a MSP file where we have all our interesting masses link to their spectrum and informations.
 So to run the metfrag tool, we need to set up these parameters for the tutorial :
 >  - **MSP file (Output from Create MSP tool)** : it is the file outputed from createMSP tool and containing all your spectra and their informations.
-For the tutorial you should have the **msPurity.createMSP_on_data_x:msp** file.
+For the tutorial you should have the `msPurity.createMSP_on_data_x:msp` file.
 >  - **Choose Compound Database** : with this parameter you can choose the database you want to compare to.
 There are multiple databases you can choose : *KEGG, PubChem, MetChem* or your own database if you want.
-For the tutorial, please **set it to KEGG** to have less possibility compare to *PubChem*.
+For the tutorial, please `set it to KEGG` to have less possibility compare to *PubChem*.
 For more informations about these databases, please look at "go further" part just after.
->  - **Polarity** : just be sure the polarity parameter match with your datas. **Keep it at positive** for the tutorial because our datas are in positive mode.
+>  - **Polarity** : just be sure the polarity parameter match with your datas. `Keep it at positive` for the tutorial because our datas are in positive mode.
 >  - **MetFrag Score Types** : here you choose the differents scores you want to apply during the processing.
 To see what score you can obtain, just clic on *Select/Unselect all*.
 And to choose the score, just delete with the cross the score you don't want.
-For the tutorial, **just keep the FragmenterScore**
+For the tutorial, `just keep the FragmenterScore`.
 >  - **MetFrag Score Weights** : it is the weight for each score you choose in the parameter just before.
 For each one you add before, you need to precise the value max for this one, separate by a coma.
-For the tutorial, **you just need to set it to 1** because you just selected *FragmenterScore*.
+For the tutorial, `you just need to set it to 1` because you just selected *FragmenterScore*.
 >  - **Minimum number of MS/MS peaks** : you can set a threshold to the spectra on the minimum number of peaks.
 It can be a good process to reduce the time of the processing avoiding useless spectra.
-For our tutorial, **please set it to 5**.
+For our tutorial, `please set it to 5`.
 >  - **In post-processing section** :
 >    - **Threshold for score after MetFrag search** : this parameter filter results which have a better score than the threshold we fix here.
 It can be good to set it to have less results which will probably be some bad matches between database and spectra.
-For the tutorial **set it to 0.7**.
+For the tutorial `set it to 0.7`.
 >    - **Minimum percentage of explain peaks** : during the matching part of MetFrag between database and spectra, it compare spectra peaks and database peaks.
 When it finds that peaks are quite the same, it adds them into explain peaks.
 They can probably explain something similar between database and spectra.
-So for the tutorial, **we would like 50% of explain peaks** in our results to have only good matches.
+So for the tutorial, `we would like 50% of explain peaks` in our results to have only good matches.
 >
 > > ### {% icon warning %} How to process the averaging ?
 > >
-> > For the last parameter it is important to `set it on "no"` because we haven't defined any adduct type for our data.
+> > For the last parameter (*Skip invalide or undefined adduct types*) it is important to `set it on "no"` because we haven't defined any adduct type for our data.
 > >
 > {: .warning}
 >